intel-secl/skc-tools/SKC_Product_Guide.md

 The output of these scripts is a bearer-token which needs to be updated in the BEARER_TOKEN env variable in the corresponding component’s env file.

-## Installing the SGX Host Verification Service

-### Required For

-The SGX Host Verification Service is REQUIRED for SGX Discovery and Provisioning

-### Prerequisites

-The following must be completed before installing the SGX Host Verification Service:

--   The Certificate Management Service must be installed and available

--   The Authentication and Authorization Service must be installed and available

--   The SGX Host Verification Service database must be available

-### Package Dependencies

-The Intel® Security Libraries SGX Host Verification Service requires the following packages and their dependencies:

--   Postgres\* client and server 11.6 (server component optional if an external Postgres database is used)

--   Golang packages

-If they are not already installed, the SGX Host Verification Service installer attempts to install these automatically using the package manager.
-Automatic installation requires access to package repositories (the RHEL subscription repositories, the EPEL repository, or a suitable mirror), which may require an Internet connection.
-If the packages are to be installed from the package repository, be sure to update the repository package lists before installation.

-### Supported Operating Systems

-The Intel® Security Libraries SGX Host Verification Service supports Red Hat Enterprise Linux 8.2.

-### Recommended Hardware

--   4 vCPUs

--   RAM: 8 GB

--   100 GB

--   One network interface with network access to all managed servers

-###  Installation

-To install the SGX Host Verification Service, follow these steps:

--   Copy the SGX Host Verification Service installation binary to the /root/ directory.

--   Create the shvs.env  installation answer file for an unattended installation.

-A sample minimal shvs.env file is provided below.
-For all configuration options and their descriptions, refer to the Intel® SecL Configuration section on the SGX Host Verification Service.

-​     SHVS_DB_HOSTNAME=< hostname or IP address to database server >

-​     SHVS_DB_USERNAME =< Database administrative username >

-​     SHVS_DB_PORT =5432

-​     SHVS_DB_PASSWORD =< Database password >

-​     SHVS_DB_NAME =< Database schema >

-​     SHVS_ADMIN_USERNAME =< SGX Host Verification Service username >

-​     SHVS_ADMIN_PASSWORD =< SGX HostVerification Service password >

-​     CMS_TLS_CERT_SHA384=< Certificate Management Service TLS digest >

-​     BEARER_TOKEN=< Installation token from AAS >

-​     AAS_API_URL=https://< Authentication and Authorization Service IP or Hostname >:8444/aas

-​     CMS_BASE_URL=https://< Certificate Management Service IP or Hostname >:8445/cms/v1

-​     SCS_BASE_URL= https://< SGX Caching Service IP or Hostname >:9000/scs/sgx/

-SAN_LIST =< *Comma-separated list of IP addresses and hostnames for the SHVS matching the SAN list specified in the populate-users  script; may include wildcards* >

-Execute the installer binary.

-./shvs-v3.0.0.bin

-When the installation completes, the SGX Host Verification Service is available.
-The service can be verified by running **shvs** status from the SGX Host Verification Service command line.

-\# shvs status

 ## Installing the Caching Service

 ### Required For